shruti-gupta29/Restaurants-data-analysis-/README.md

 Furthermore, you might delve into more advanced analysis techniques like clustering to group similar restaurants or sentiment analysis on reviews to understand customer feedback better.
 The final step would involve presenting your findings through visualizations, summaries, and possibly predictive models if the data allows.

-This project will not only enhance my Python programming skills but also provide you with valuable experience in data .
+This project will not only enhance my Python programming skills but also provide you with valuable experience in  data analysis, which is a crucial skill in today's tech-driven world.  .